Chief Executive Officer and Co-Founder of CurlShoppe

 Hey, it's Nat!
 Officially named Natasha Courtney Sheppard, a girl who loves all things curls, fitness and business!
 Eldest of 4 to my younger siblings, and Godmother of 2.
-I've started 3 businesses so far, starting with CurlShoppe, then hustl works, and now the Say Yes collective (all of which I'm a CoFounder for).
+I've started 3 businesses so far, starting with CurlShoppe, and now also Hustl Works.
 You can say I've always been somewhat of a "serial entrepreneur" and always had a passion for both technology and business.
 I'm super outgoing (like honestly, I'm 98% extraverted) and love being outside of "the norm".
 Fun fact: I'm a certified Project Management Professional (aka I get sh*t done and solve problems).

 Now let's talk hair..
 Brace yourself, this is a long one!